Please wait. Due to its content this page might take a while to load...

 A Dome Master file describes a sphere or a hemisphere as circular image within a square.
 The outer edge of the circle corresponds to the dome's equator, the circle's center point corresponds to the dome's pole.
 For content creators, this is a very common file type.

 To map content to 3D spheres or Dome Warpings however, it is necessary to convert Dome Master files to spherical maps.
 These spherical maps will have the aspect ratio 2:1 (full sphere) or 4:1 (hemisphere).
-Especially, in case of a larger multi-projection with many Servers or Players, the image can now be split up or sliced, e.g. using the Splitter tool.
+Especially, in case of a larger multi-projection with many Servers, the image can now be split up or sliced, e.g. using the Splitter tool.
 Each slice can then be spread to the dedicated playback machine and warped separately.
 This saves a lot playback performance or makes playback possible in first place, depending on the resolution.

 You can import a single image or a folder containing an image sequence.
 The maximum master file size is 8192 x 8192 px if using Win8 or above.
 The following list shows the supported input formats.